kdave/btrfs-progs/README.md

   change, you can read more about the
   [The Developer's Certificate of Origin (chapter 11)](https://www.kernel.org/doc/html/latest/process/submitting-patches.html#sign-your-work-the-developer-s-certificate-of-origin)
-  * if you are not used to the signed-off style, your contributions won't be rejected just because of it's missing, the _Author:_ tag will be added as a substitute in order to allow contributions without much bothering with formalities
+  * if you are not used to the signed-off style, your contributions won't be rejected just because it's missing, the _Author:_ tag will be added as a substitute in order to allow contributions without much bothering with formalities